MicrosoftDocs/azure-docs/articles/operational-insights-search.md

 [AZURE.INCLUDE [operational-insights-note-moms](../includes/operational-insights-note-moms.md)]

 At the core of Microsoft Azure Operational Insights is the search feature which allows you to combine and correlate any machine data from multiple sources within your environment.
-Intelligence Packs are also powered by search to bring you metrics pivoted around a particular problem area.
+Solutions are also powered by search to bring you metrics pivoted around a particular problem area.

 On the Search page, you can create a query, and then when you search, you can filter the results by using facet controls.
 You can also create advanced queries to transform, filter, and report on your results.

-Common search queries appear on most intelligence pack pages.
+Common search queries appear on most solution pages.
 Throughout the Operational Insights console, you can click tiles or drill in to other items to view details about the item by using Search.

 In this tutorial, we'll walk through examples to cover all the basics when you use Search.

 We'll start with simple, practical examples and then build on them so that you can get an understanding of practical use cases about how to use the syntax to extract the insights you want from the data.